 The 17 hot springs at this place add a special benefit.
 From my own experience when visiting and tasting of the healing springs I can say that this place is very special and I can highly recommend experiencing Panchakarma at the Maharishi Ayurveda Health Centre in Bad Ems.”

-The Health Centre Bad Ems has again been awarded 2 Lilies by the “Relax Guide”
+The Health Centre Bad Ems again has been awarded 2 Lilies by the “Relax Guide” for exceptional quality

 Since 1999, “Relax Guide” rates spas and wellness hotels.
 The Relax Guide is the only critical hotel guide covering over 2,000 spas and wellness hotels in Germany and Austria.
 It gives a comprehensive overview and points out quality locations.
 Their anonymous tests are considered the toughest in the industry.